motanelson/linux.image.builder/README.md

-# gui.binary.ramdisk.builder
-builds a ramdisk of a single file binary
+image builder fat12 of a linux system